 - Jos Schaap, CEO and Co-Founder of ROOMDEX

-Mews led the way with Open APIs
+Mews led the way for PMS integrations with Open APIs

 Although hotel PMS integrations aren’t new to hospitality, the idea of open integrations definitely is.
 There’s a fundamental difference here that’s directly related to a company’s philosophy when it comes to connectivity.
 Every property management system allows hoteliers to integrate with third-party solutions – it’s how they enable you to do this that makes the difference.